OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/advanced_ssh_usage.rst

     ECDSA key fingerprint is SHA256:O+j/qjUq63x56RxHCYjU970SgN3f9fFcCVOdqqRWpa8.
     Are you sure you want to continue connecting (yes/no/[fingerprint])?

-- validate that obtained fingerprint matches one of those gathered on the Host
+- validate that the obtained fingerprint matches one of those gathered on the Host
 - if hash matches, type ``yes`` and new host keys will be added into ``known_hosts``
 - in case the hash doesn't match any of the expected results, you aren't connecting the machine you expect and you should further investigate the problem as you might be a victim of `man-in-the-middle attack <https://en.wikipedia.org/wiki/Man-in-the-middle_attack>`_ attack
 - distribute the update ``known_hosts`` to all your Hosts